systemd/systemd/docs/CONTAINER_INTERFACE.md

 3. Pre-mount `/dev/` as (container private) `tmpfs` for the container and bind mount some suitable TTY to `/dev/console`.
-If this is a pty, make sure to not close the controling pty master during systemd's lifetime.
+If this is a pty, make sure to not close the controlling pty master during systemd's lifetime.
 PID1 will close ttys, to avoid being killed by SAK.
 It only opens ttys for the time it actually needs to print something.
 Also, make sure to create device nodes for `/dev/null`, `/dev/zero`, `/dev/full`, `/dev/random`, `/dev/urandom`, `/dev/tty`, `/dev/ptmx` in `/dev/`.
 It is not necessary to